 To push up daisies "be dead and buried" is from World War I, but variants with the same meaning date back to 1842.

-"Pushing up the daisies now," said a soldier of his dead comrade. ["The American Florist," vol. xlviii, March 31, 1917]
+"Pushing up the daisies now," said a soldier of his dead comrade.
+[The American Florist, vol. xlviii, March 31, 1917]

-To push (someone) around is from 1923.
+To push (someone) around "bully, browbeat, domineer" is by 1923.
 To push (one's) luck is from 1754.
-To push the envelope in figurative sense is late 1980s.
+To push the envelope in the figurative sense is by late 1980s.